 Michael has been writing

 creatively all his adult life, legal deadlines notwithstanding.
 He has

 degrees from the University of Pennsylvania, Harvard Law School, and Oxford University (U.K.).
 Pursued by a Vietnam-era draft

 board, he declined play-writing fellowships to Carnegie and Yale Drama Schools,

 likely saving American theater.
 He has published poems in three chapbooks, several anthologies and dozens of periodicals, and has received poetry and feature journalism

 awards.
 His collections Watered

 Colors and Man Overboard were named Best Poetry Books for May 2014 and December 2018 respectively by

 the Washington Independent Review of Books.
-A new collection, Falcons, currently is scheduled for publication Winter 2019/20.
+A third collection, Falcons, currently is scheduled for publication in June 2020.

 practice Mike served as an appellate lawyer and executive in